 Personal training can be a lucrative and fulfilling career.
 However, whether it makes sense for you depends on your goals and aspirations.
 A PT career can be gratifying if you’re passionate about fitness and love helping others.

-However, if you’re on the fence, consider all the costs associated with your education, certification, and potential business startup before embarking on that journey.
+Consider all the costs associated with your education, certification, and potential business startup before embarking on that journey.